cprcrack/AdaptiveTaskbar/README.md

 ## Compatibility

-Adaptive Taskbar has been developed and tested for Windows 10, but it should be compatible with Windows 7/8/10.
+Adaptive Taskbar has been developed and tested for Windows 10 (including Creators Update), but it should be compatible with Windows 7/8/10.

 ## Downloading and installing